University of Texas at Dallas: Recent history

 In 2018, the university inherited the Barrett collection of Swiss art which will be housed in a new building as part of the Edith O'Donnell Institute of Art History.
-In January 2019, the family of Trammell and Margaret Crow donated the entire collection of the Crow Museum of Asian Art to The University of Texas at Dallas, along with $23 million in support funding to help build a structure on the university campus to show more of the artworks.
+In January 2019, the family of Trammell and Margaret Crow donated the entire collection of the Crow Museum of Asian Art to UTD, along with $23 million in support funding to help build a structure on the university campus to show more of the artworks.

 In fall 2019 UT Dallas marked its 50 years as a Texas public university (est. 1969), 44 years of undergraduate junior/senior enrollment (since 1975), 29 years of incoming freshmen enrollment (since 1990), and 58 years as a research center (founded in 1961).

 In April 2023, University of Texas at Dallas students protested the Gaza war and genocide.
 They staged a sit-in and setup an encampment, joining other campuses across the USA.
 The students demanded that the university divest from companies that contribute weapons to the war.
 The university administration called in riot police to forcibly remove the encampment and there were 17 arrests.
 UTD students were charged with trespassing on UTD land and threatened with disciplinary action.

 On July 20, 2023, UT Dallas announced that it would leave the American Southwest Conference and transition to become an NCAA Division II school in the Lone Star Conference.

 On August 26, 2024, UT Dallas President Richard C. Benson announced plans to step down from his position as the fifth president of the university.
 The UT System Board of Regents conducted a national search for his replacement over the course of the 2024–25 academic year, with Benson persisting in his role until a successor began their term, after which he would remain at the university in a faculty capacity.
 On May 7, 2025, the Board of Regents announced that Prabhas Moghe, former executive vice president for academic affairs at Rutgers University, had been voted as the sole finalist for the sixth UT Dallas presidency.
 Moghe's experience with raising research funding at Rutgers was cited as a primary reason for his selection.

 In September 2024, the student newspaper The Mercury website was shut down by the administration and the editor removed, allegedly in retaliation for criticism of UTD actions against the pro-Palestinian protesters earlier in the year.